sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 In a sense, the current governance does not welcome change which is a direct contradict to the [Manifesto for Agile Software Development](https://agilemanifesto.org/) (4th value in the list).

 Finally, because the **Project Sponsor** already committed to a fixed scope, costs, and schedule at gate 3, and because change is actually difficult to implement, we end up sticking to the plan, especially scope and schedule.
-This results in IT having to cut essential work that are not visible to the sponsor such as testing, quality assurance, performance, security, documentation, and most especially: technical debt remediation.
+This results in IT having to cut essential work that is not visible to the sponsor such as testing, quality assurance, performance, security, documentation, and most especially: technical debt remediation.
 The project may be delivered on time and on budget but so much cutting has been made that its quality suffers and the IT team ends up having to absorb a large amount of debt.
 Some of this debt will be articulated in a residual risk plan that security will use to issue its interim authority to operate with a promise that the plan will be executed in the future.
 Which, let's be honest, ends up unlikely because this unattractive, non-functional requirements, plan will be competing with attractive new-feature-rich plans that have been waiting for their turn.

 ### Incorrect investment decisions

 In the PMLC mentioned above, **Develop and test solution** is only one project activity from the list of 48 to 60 but is the most intensive one, the reason this whole project was funded, where we will spend most of our time, and will involve at least 12 more stakeholders just within the IT Branch (as per [this process map](onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20(In%20Progress)/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id={5E16E60C-310B-49EF-8451-88E0CE4DA968}&page-id={8208D63D-CE7D-49EB-BF48-033A38FA5825}&end) created by our Senior Advisors).

-It is in this **develop and test solution** activity that we end up uncovering many unknowns (internal skill sets limitations, systems integration limitations, technical debt, new technology stack capabilities that could solve problems but are not part of our current standards, security vulnerabilities, etc).
+It is in this **develop and test solution** activity that we end up uncovering many unknowns (internal skill sets limitations, systems integration limitations, technical debt, new technology stack capabilities that could solve problems but are not part of our current standards, security vulnerabilities, etc.).
 No amount of advanced planning can completely uncover these unknowns due to the fast pace of technology changes and, more importantly, growing **end-user demands** which are validated only when we **hand off solution to operations** and produce the **Benefits Realization Plan**.

 These **end-user demands** are what we include in the **Business Case** project artefacts (following the "business needs" and "identify strategic alignment" project activities).
 But what is a Business Case?
 I argue it's but a **hypothesis**.
 It is essentially asking the organization for funds and resources to evaluate whether changes in IT systems, or new ones, would improve service delivery to citizens.
 Such **hypothesis** should be validated quickly in order to reduce any amount of funds and efforts towards something that ends up [not improving service delivery](https://sencanada.ca/content/sen/committee/421/NFFN/reports/NFFN_Phoenix_Report_32_WEB_e.pdf).